kstonekuan/social-network-sim/README.md

     ```

 3.  **Run the initialization script:**
-    This command will install all dependencies (Python and Node.js), start the Docker containers, and initialize the database schema.
+    This command will install dependencies, start Docker containers, and prepare the database.
     ```bash
     just init
     ```
-    *Note: This might take a few minutes on the first run.*
+    *Note: The database schema is automatically initialized by Docker.
+This might take a few minutes on the first run.*

 ## Development Workflow

 Once the initial setup is complete, you can use the following commands to run and manage the application.

-*   **Start all services:**
+*   **Start all infrastructure:**
-    This will start the database and backend API in the background.
+    This starts the PostgreSQL database and Rust API service with automatic schema initialization.
     ```bash
     just docker-up
     ```

-*   **Run the database initializer:**
+*   **Run the AI agent initializer:**
-    This populates the database with initial users and influencers.
+    This populates the database with AI agent profiles using the Gemini API.
     ```bash
     just run-init
     ```

 *   **Run the simulation:**
-    This starts the main simulation script, which will generate activity on the platform.
+    This starts the simulation with AI agents interacting on the platform.
     ```bash
     just run-sim
     ```